yehiaelkenany-dev/weather-app/README.md

 Here are some screenshots of the WeatherWise app in action:

-*(Please replace these placeholders with actual screenshots of your running app.
-You can link to images hosted online or placed within your repository.)*

 #### Home Screen (Current Weather)
 ![Screenshot of the app's home screen showing current weather conditions.](assets/screenshots/1.png)